-For someone in the office all day, having some plants and going on daily walks makes a difference—your productivity and mood increases.
+For someone in the office all day, having some plants and going on daily walks makes a difference—your productivity and mood increase.

 We need trees, and trees need us to plant and protect them.
 They make us feel better, and they help us every day.

 Add some colour to your office!
-Discuss with your colleagues and boss about the options of planting trees around the workplace to help improve the business quality of life.
+Discuss with your colleagues and boss about the options of planting trees around the workplace to help improve the business's quality of life.